Why pay for energy if it is free and infinite?

 durable et rentable

-A photovoltaic system reduces your energy bills over the long term.
-After 25 years, a solar panel still produces more than 80% of its initial performance.
+A solar system reduces your energy bills over the long term.
+After 25 years, a solar panel still produces more than 85% of its initial performance.

 Your photovoltaic panels will also give you extra points to improve your EPB score, and your property will increase in value.